SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

 # Exercise 2 - Creating Instances

 As a prerequisite, we have already created an SAP HANA Cloud, SAP HANA Database instance: "DEMO_HANA_DB".
 Your trial account allows creation of only one database instance.
 If you've already created "DEMO_HANA_DB", you may not be able to create another database instance in this exercise; however, please continue to follow the steps to learn the process.
-If you are a non-trial user, you'll be able to create another instance, but be sure you provide a different instance name as SAP HANA Cloud does not allow creation of instances with same names.
+If you are a non-trial user, you'll be able to create another instance, but be sure to provide a different instance name as SAP HANA Cloud does not allow creation of instances with same names.

-TO-DO - Should we include the Data Lake instance in the appendix?
-[@Abbey: What do you mean, moving it out of this section and into the appendix?]

 Let's see how to create SAP HANA Cloud, SAP HANA Database and SAP HANA Cloud, Data Lake instances directly from the SAP HANA Cloud Central Overview page.